rust-lang/book/src/ch15-01-box.md

 The `Cons` variant needs the size of an `i32` plus the space to store the box’s pointer data.
-The `Nil` variant stores no values, so it needs less space than the `Cons` variant.
+The `Nil` variant stores no values, so it needs less space on the stack than the `Cons` variant.
 We now know that any `List` value will take up the size of an `i32` plus the size of a box’s pointer data.
 By using a box, we’ve broken the infinite, recursive chain, so the compiler can figure out the size it needs to store a `List` value.
 Figure 15-2 shows what the `Cons` variant looks like now.

 <img alt="A rectangle labeled 'Cons' split into two smaller rectangles.
 The first smaller rectangle holds the label 'i32', and the second smaller rectangle holds the label 'Box' with one inner rectangle that contains the label 'usize', representing the finite size of the box's pointer" src="img/trpl15-02.svg" class="center" />